alankent/cluster-control/README.md

 the file containing the list of database servers would be rewritten and the appropriate server informed of the change (e.g. by sending a signal to the relevant process).

+## Sample Startup

+The following shows an example start up shell script for an apache server that connects to a cluster of Redis servers and a cluster of MySQL instances.
+(This is illustrative only.)

+    #!/bin/sh

+    # Refresh cluster member configuration files before we start web server.
+    REDIS_INDEX=$(bin/clustercontrol cc:clusterprepare --cluster redis)
+    MYSQL_INDEX=$(bin/clustercontrol cc:clusterprepare --cluster mysql)

+    # Sleep a bit to give apache a chance to start up before we tell it to restart.
+    (sleep 10 ; bin/clustercontrol cc:clusterwatch --cluster redis --index $REDIS_INDEX apachectl graceful) &
+    (sleep 10 ; bin/clustercontrol cc:clusterwatch --cluster mysql --index $MYSQL_INDEX apachectl graceful) &

+    # Start the heartbeat generator.
+Returns when fails to update key (e.g. if deleted
+    # to make server shut down), so when it returns may as well ask apache to shut down.
+    (sleep 5 ; bin/clustercontrol cc:heartbeat ; apachectl graceful-stop) &

+    # Start up web server, container will exit when this exits.
+    apache -D FOREGROUND

+    # Double check key has been removed (it will timeout anyway due to TTL)
+    bin/clustercontrol cc:removekey